 Exercise.
-You can even build muscles at a very old age, that`s the good news.
+You can even build muscles at an old age, that's good news.
 Walk, dance, bike, hike – whatever you prefer but MOVE!
 I use to go to the gym three times a week – no excuse, I just take my time for a quick workout.
-And when travelling I either look for a gym or at least do some functional training in my room.
+And when traveling, I either look for a gym or at least do some functional training in my room.

-I don`t believe in the unwritten rule that we should behave according to our age.
+I don't believe in the unwritten rule that we should behave according to our age.
 Why?
-Sit on the floor, laugh, make fun of yourself, don`t take everything too serious.
-It is nice to see old people having fun with their great grand-children, cavorting around with them and having a big smile on their face.
-And yes, the old German saying „Laughing is the best medicine“ is so true – laugh whenever you can and your stress level will be ok.
+Sit on the floor, laugh, make fun of yourself, don't take everything too seriously.
+It is nice to see old people having fun with their great-grand-children, dancing around with them, and having a big smile on their faces.
+And yes, the German saying "Laughing is the best medicine" is so true – laugh whenever you can, and your stress level will be ok.

 The best way to keep your brain up to speed.
-Learn a language, learn to play an instrument, learn to dance or whatever.
-It will keep your brain fresh.
-I love to keep up my foreign language knowledge by reading magazines in English, French, Italian or Spanish.
-I read a good Sunday newspaper and when I am finished I put it away and try to repeat to myself the most important things I have read (and learned).
+Learn a language, learn to play an instrument, learn to dance, or whatever.
+It will keep your mind fresh.
+I love to keep up my foreign language knowledge by reading magazines in English, French, Italian, or Spanish.
+I read an excellent Sunday newspaper, and when I am finished, I put it away and try to repeat to myself the most important things I have read (and learned).

 Learn to say no!
-Move away from people who are not good for you.
-I know this is almost impossible in the business life but we can do it in our private environment.
+Move away from people who are not suitable for you.
+I know this is almost impossible in business life, but we can do it in our private environment.
 Someone keeps talking about himself/herself and does not listen to you?
 Off we go!
-You don`t need tons of (false) friends just a few good ones are fine.
-And don`t feel obliged to do everything what others ask you to do.
-I have stopped to attend every function I was supposed to attend years ago – I just select the few ones which are really important.
+You don't need tons of (false) friends; just a few good ones are fine.
+And don't feel obliged to do everything that others ask you to do.
+I have stopped to attend every function I was supposed to participate in years ago – I just select the few ones who are really important.
 And I take time for myself.
-Every day I sip my beloved espresso in a café – no „coffee to go“ (what an awful habit ist hat...), I sit down, read a paper or simply watch people and enjoy a few minutes of tranquility – time just for myself!
-An old Chinese saying says „have a cup of tea and forget the noise of the world“ (well, in my case it would rather be the dark liquid stuff...) – so true!
+Every day I sip my beloved espresso in a café.
+No "coffee to go" (what an awful habit ist hat...).
+I sit down, read a paper, or simply watch people and enjoy a few minutes of tranquility – time just for myself!
+An old Chinese saying says, "have a cup of tea and forget the noise of the world" (well, in my case it would rather be the dark liquid stuff...) – so true!

 9. Surround yourself with young people.